 Hello, Hola, Bonjour, Konnichiwa.

 Yup, it was definitely an iPhone, an iPhone in heaven.
 He tapped the display, and it flashed through a dozen setup screens within a second before showing the home screen.
 There were a number of apps: Inventory, Map, Character, Party, Waypoints, Contacts, among others.

 “Once you get your device,” Gameus said, “go ahead and open the Clothing app.
 Your first set of clothing is free.
+And if you use the discount code Gameus is Best God, you’ll get 70% off your next order!
 Pick out something that fits your preference, then return your robes to Pip.”

 The little imp materialized on a stool, holding a few hangers under an arm.
 He waved a three-fingered hand to make sure everyone understood that he was, in fact, the one and only Pip.

 Dhane tapped the Clothing app.
 It opened and revealed a mirror image of himself standing at the center of a rotating platform.
 He had dark-brown eyes, matching hair, thick with loose curls—or rather, thick with an idiotic mind of its own—that ran almost to his shoulders.